OntimizeWeb/ontimize-web-templates/templates/list/01-list/README.md

 <br/>

 Also you need to configure your `createFilter` method located in the `list-home.component.ts` file according the filter you want to build.
-Link to the filter builder documentation at the end of the readme.
+Link to the filter builder documentation: https://ontimizeweb.github.io/docs/v15/components/data/filterbuilder/overview

 <br/>

 3. Configure your `o-filter-builder` setting your inputs and custom ATTR to build the filter.
-Link to the filter builder documentation at the end of the readme.
+Link to the filter builder documentation: https://ontimizeweb.github.io/docs/v15/components/data/filterbuilder/overview

 4. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project